-For years, experts have looked for ways to improve treatment options for people with breast cancer, which remains one of the most common types of cancer in the United States and beyond.
+Experts have long looked for ways to improve treatment options for people with breast cancer, which remains one of the most common types of cancer in the United States and beyond.
 But what about preventing the disease?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This clinical trial is based on two decades of research and laboratory studies by Cleveland Clinic Lerner Research Institute immunologist Vincent Tuohy, PhD, who showed that activating the immune system against a protein called α-lactalbumin prevented breast cancer in mice at risk for the disease.
-The research, originally published in Nature Medicine, was funded in part by philanthropic gifts from more than 20,000 people over the last 12 years.
+Dr. Tuohy showed that activating the immune system against a protein called α-lactalbumin prevented breast cancer in mice at risk for the disease.
+The research, originally published in Nature Medicine, was funded in part by philanthropic gifts from more than 20,000 people.

 What will the breast cancer vaccine do?

-“The general idea behind the vaccine is that α-lactalbumin could be a so-called immunologic target — where we can stimulate the immune system to attack cells that make that protein,” Dr. Budd says.
+“The general idea behind the vaccine is that α-lactalbumin could be a so-called immunologic target — where we can stimulate the immune system to attack cells that make that protein,” says Dr. Budd.

 The vaccine also includes another drug, an immunologic adjuvant, which essentially calls your immune system’s attention to α-lactalbumin and flags it for an immune response to prevent an emerging tumor from growing.

 Triple-negative breast cancer (TNBC) is so named because peoples’ cancer cells test negative for estrogen and progesterone receptors and the human epidermal growth factor receptor 2 (HER2) protein.